flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 by upstream with the intention of maintaining it in an official capacity.

+#### End of life dependencies

+Submissions using an end-of-life runtime, extension or baseapp will not be accepted.

+Submissions that use high-risk, end-of-life software, such as OpenSSL 1.x, Python 2, or Qt5 WebKit, and request the network or any other invasive permissions may be rejected due to security concerns.

+Submissions where the main application is itself end-of-life may be rejected, unless the submitter can demonstrate their ability to maintain it for the foreseeable future and perform runtime upgrades.

 #### Extensions or BaseApps

 Flatpak extensions that add support for new languages, language